VectorInstitute/MIDST/docs/index.md

 ## Acknowledgements
 We'd like to thank [MICO](https://github.com/microsoft/MICO) organizers, for their open source project, and very helpful comments.

-## Contact
+## Next Steps
-For more information or help with navigating our repository, please contact masoumeh@vectorinstitute.ai, xi.he@vectorinstitute.ai, or mahshid.alinoori@vectorinstitute.ai.
+MIDST is part of ongoing efforts at the Vector Institute to provide guidance on the privacy evaluation of synthetic data.
+If you are interested in joining a discussion with our team or collaborating with us on the topic, please contact us at the following emails: masoumeh@vectorinstitute.ai, xi.he@uwaterloo.ca, or veronica.chatrath@vectorinstitute.ai.